jkoech/My-reading-list/README.md

 9. 5 Elements of Effective Thinking - by Edward B. Burger and Michael Starbird (Epub)
 10. Antifragile - by Nassim Nicholas Taleb (Epub) *Note the other books*
 11. The Willpower Instinct - by Kelly McGonigal (Epub)
+12. The Little Book of Talent - by Daniel Coyle (Epub)

 Extra

 1. Capital in the Twenty-First Century - Thomas Piketty (Epub)
 2. Fluent Forever How to Learn Any Language Fast and Never Forget It - Gabriel Wyner (Epub)
+3. How Google works - Eric Schmidt (Epub)